 A: I can always tell if someone is wearing a t-shirt or a tank top underneath their clothes.

-Top myth about Throwback Songs
+Top Myth about Throwback Songs

 1. Throwback songs are dead and gone.